bak840/twitter-video-downloader-android/README.md

 # Twitter Video Downloader

-This is an Android app to download twitter videos by the Twitter API.
+This is an Android app to download twitter videos by using the Twitter API.

 It's built in Kotlin with the latest development tools: Jetpack Compose, ViewModel and Retrofit.